DOE/LANL Jurisdiction Fire Danger Rating:

 In the first 2 weeks, students will attend lectures given by world-leading experts – from academia, industry and national laboratories – in quantum computing research.

 Following the 2-week lecture period, each student will work on a research project in quantum computing for the remaining 8 weeks.
 For this research project, each student will be paired with a LANL mentor who will propose project topics and provide guidance.
-Each project will involve some hands-on programming of a quantum computer (IBM’s, Quantinuum’s, D-Wave’s, as available).
-If time permits, the student will begin preparing their results for publication.
+Each project will involve some hands-on programming of a quantum computer (IBM’s, Quantinuum’s, Quera, D-Wave’s, as available).
+If time permits, the students will begin preparing their results for publication.

 Students